brilliantlabsAR/frame-codebase/README.md

-# MicroPython for Frame
+# Frame Firmware & RTL Codebase

-A custom deployment of MicroPython designed specifically for Frame.
-Check out the user docs [here](https://docs.brilliant.xyz).
+Welcome to the complete codebase of the Frame Hardware.
+For regular usage, check out the docs [here](https://docs.brilliant.xyz).

-For those of you who want to modify the standard firmware, keep on reading.
+For those of you who want to modify the standard firmware or RTL, keep on reading.

-## Getting started with development
+## Getting started with firmware development

 1. Ensure you have the [ARM GCC Toolchain](https://developer.arm.com/downloads/-/gnu-rm) installed.